Why This Program?

 In addition to earning a degree from Duke Divinity School, you also receive benefits that continue to impact your life long after you leave.
 You will gain insights to launch a new vocation or transform the way you see your current context.
 Space is given for the cultivation of holy friendships that will sustain you.
 The overwhelming majority of our students say their investment is worth it.

-Duke Divinity School accepts applications for the Master of Arts in Christian Practices program beginning in September and concluding with the application deadline in April.
+Duke Divinity School accepts applications for the Master of Arts in Christian Practice program beginning in September and concluding with the application deadline in April.

 - Currently employed/aspire to be employed in a congregation or in a profession and committed to lay ministry, ordination as a deacon, or to professional service as a lay vocation